defold/defold.github.io/examples/particles/particlefx_set_get/index.md

 The helper function `get_emitter_properties()` uses the same `keys` pattern with `go.get()` and writes the result into the labels, so the example shows which values are currently active for each emitter.

 One important limitation: **emitter property changes only affect the next play**.
-That is why the script stops and plays the ParticleFX around each property update.
+The script therefore stops the ParticleFX, clears any already spawned particles, applies the new emitter overrides, and then plays it again.
+Clearing matters here because the example swaps between atlases with different animation layouts, and keeping old particles alive while changing the emitter image/material can crash HTML5 rendering.